-- 33. (1) A procuring entity may cancel a Cancellation of the procurement- - (a) at any time prior to the acceptance of the successful submission; or - (b) after the successful submission is accepted under the circumstances referred to in section 35(6). - (2) A procuring entity shall not open any tenders or proposals after taking a decision to cancel the procurement. - (3) The decision of a procuring entity to cancel a procurement and the reasons for its decision shall be included in the record of the procurement proceedings and promptly communicated to any supplier or contractor who presented a submission. - (4) A procuring entity shall promptly publish a notice of the cancellation of the procurement in the same manner and place in which the original information regarding the procurement proceedings was published, and return any tenders or proposals that remain unopened at the time of the decision to the respective suppliers or contractors. - 34.
+- 33. (1) A procuring entity may cancel a Cancellation of the procurement- - (a) at any time prior to the acceptance of the successful submission; or - (b) after the successful submission is accepted under the circumstances referred to in section 35(6). - (2) A procuring entity shall not open any tenders or proposals after taking a decision to cancel the procurement. - (3) The decision of a procuring entity to cancel a procurement and the reasons for its decision shall be included in the record of the procurement proceedings and promptly communicated to any supplier or contractor who presented a submission. - (4) A procuring entity shall promptly publish a notice of the cancellation of the procurement in the same manner and place in which the original information regarding the procurement proceedings was published, and return any tenders or proposals that remain unopened at the time of the decision to the respective suppliers or contractors. - (5) A procuring entity shall not incur any liability solely by virtue of its decision to cancel a procurement. - 34.
 (1) Where a procuring entity is of the opinion that Rejection of a submission is abnormally low, it shall request, in abnormally low writing from the supplier or contractor, details of the submission that gives rise to concerns as to the ability of the supplier or contractor to perform the procurement contract. - (2) Where a procuring entity, having taken into account any information provided by the supplier or contractor following its request under subsection (1) and the information included in the submission, is still of the opinion that the price, in combination with other constituent elements of the submission, is abnormally low in relation to the subject matter of the procurement and raises concerns with the procuring entity as to the ability of the supplier or contractor who presented that submission to perform the procurement contract, the procuring entity may reject the submission.